arcadexyz/v2-contracts/notes/UPGR.md

 # How does it work?
 The user interacts with the implementation contract via a proxy contract.
 The proxy contract is able to store the address of the implementation contract.
 An upgrade is incorporated by deploying a new version of the implementation contract and updating that contract's info in the proxy contract.
+In [detail](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies?utm_source=zos&utm_medium=blog&utm_campaign=proxy-pattern#summary).

 Most Proxy patterns use the **Transaprent Proxy** and **UUPS** (universal upgradeable proxy standard) patterns.